 HLO HELIGUARD AND FIREGUARD 1.
 Remains in the best position for eye 1.
 Install possible railings required at the exit. contact with the pilot and for 2.
 Open cargo compartment hatches, unload luggage and maintaining a full overview of the cargo. helideck.
 3. Place luggage outside the cabin door or together with 2.
 While the helicopter has its rotor cargo on the luggage trolley. engaged, all personnel movement will 4.
-Open the relevant cabin door and let the passengers primarily take place at a 90° angle to the out.
-They will take a piece of luggage with them to the helicopter's longitudinal axis and then exit as directed. outside the rotor disc.
-See Appendix B. Please note: Only one cabin door is opened, so that loose objects do not blow out of the helicopter.
+Open the relevant cabin door and let the passengers out. primarily take place at a 90° angle to They will take a piece of luggage with them to the exit as the helicopter's longitudinal axis and directed. then outside the rotor disc.
+See Please note: Only one cabin door is opened, so that Appendix B. loose objects do not blow out of the helicopter.
 Ensure that the passengers keep a tight hold on any light objects.